mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : Contains the RTP/RTCP payload; see {{fig-rtp-stream-payload}}

-The payload in a QUIC stream starts with the flow identifier followed by one or more RTP/RTCP payloads.
-All RTP/RTCP payloads sent on a stream MUST belong to the RTP session with the same flow identifier.
+The payload in a QUIC STREAM frame starts with the flow identifier followed by one or more RTP/RTCP payloads.
+All RTP/RTCP payloads sent on a STREAM frame MUST belong to the RTP session with the same flow identifier.

 Each payload begins with a length field indicating the length of the RTP/RTCP